Straight to Hell (The Clash song): Notable covers and samples

 "Straight to Hell" has been covered or sampled by many artists.
 Heather Nova and Moby covered the song in 1999 for the Clash tribute album Burning London.
 In 2007, British singer M.I.A. sampled "Straight to Hell" in her song "Paper Planes" which, like "Straight to Hell", deals with the topic of immigration.
 "Paper Planes" was itself sampled in Jay-Z and T.I.'s 2008 song "Swagga Like Us"; the songwriters of "Straight To Hell" received co-writing credits for both songs.

-The song was refashioned by Mick Jones and Lily Allen for the War Child: Heroes album, released in the UK on 16 February 2009, and in the U.S. on 24 February 2009 by Astralwerks.
+The song was refashioned by Mick Jones and Lily Allen for the War Child: Heroes album, released in the UK on 16 February 2009, and in the US on 24 February 2009 by Astralwerks.
 Jakob Dylan and Elvis Costello performed a cover of the song on season 1, episode 12 of Costello's show Spectacle: Elvis Costello with..., entitled "She & Him, Jenny Lewis and Jakob Dylan" and aired on Channel 4 in the UK, CTV in Canada, and the Sundance Channel in the United States in 2008–2009.
 While the Clash were known for covering (and popularizing) reggae songs, "Straight to Hell" went in the other direction, being covered by Horace Andy in 2017.

-American punk rock band the Menzingers covered the song in a noise-influenced format on their 2007 debut album A Lesson in the Abuse of Information Technology.
+American punk rock band the Menzingers covered the song in a noise-influenced format on their 2007 debut album, A Lesson in the Abuse of Information Technology.